j053ph4/ZenPacks.community.zenSiebelCRM/README.txt

 corresponding to all available subcomponents.
 These subcomponents are then modeled and managed as typical device "components" (such as a file system).

-Initial Component Template Thresholds have been copied directly from the preexisting "Siebel CRM Monitor" ZenPack but are disabled.

 Components: